Bill Garrett (basketball): Professional basketball and military service

 On May 5, 1951, the Boston Celtics chose Garrett in the second round of the NBA draft, making him the third black player ever selected for the NBA.
-However, Garrett's professional basketball career was quickly curtailed after he drafted into the U.S. Army during the Korean War and instructed to report for induction by September 7, 1951.
+However, Garrett's professional basketball career was quickly curtailed after he was drafted into the U.S. Army during the Korean War and instructed to report for induction by September 7, 1951.

 Garrett was honorably discharged on August 8, 1953, after two year of military service, mostly in Japan, and returned home to the United States.
 Garrett intended to play professional basketball, but he learned that the Celtics had released him from the team.
 "At that time NBA teams had quotas for African American players, and the Celtics already had two on their roster."
 The team's leadership may also have been concerned that Garrett's height (six foot, three inches) was not tall enough to play center and uncertain about his ability to switch to playing a guard or forward position.

 After Garrett's release from the Celtics, the Harlem Globetrotters founder and owner, Abe Saperstein, who had scouted Garrett since his playing days at IU, offered him a contract to play for the team.
 Garrett considered the team's comic acts and jokes more show-business entertainment rather than a competitive basketball game.
 He stayed with the Globetrotters for less than two years before leaving the organization in 1955.
 At the conclusion his playing career, Garrett took a job as a factory worker in Toledo, Ohio, where his wife found work as a teacher, until he took a job as a high school basketball coach and teacher in Indiana.